DanielBMarkham/Info-Ops/manuscript/chapter16.md

 If this drags on longer than a few minutes, you can run another set of cards, get out the modeling toys, and have a bit of continued analysis, just like you did before you started.
 (I have never had this happen.
 Usually just taking a few minutes and poking through a few cards, we're good to go.)

 This should sound very cool to you.
 The more you see this happen in your practice, whatever you're using it for, the more it will seem like magic.
-Compare that to the usual way of trying to "capture requirements" Then going back for scope control, filing requirements variance reports.
+Compare that to the usual way of trying to "capture requirements".
+Then going back for scope control, filing requirements variance reports.
 Yuck.
 Blech.
 (And even when you do it that way, you never, ever get around to addressing your real problems: bad conversations probably due to some Meta issues.)

 10/10 highly recommended.
 Would do again.